The Archives of Monroe N. Work, Harriet Peeler Stone, Percy Stone and Family

-The Stone Family maintains generational documents and academic research and literature from the personal libraries of their family’s collections of resources that helped facilitate the cultural preservation, promotion, education, and advancement of African Americans.
+The Stone Work Archives maintains generational documents, academic research, and literature from the personal libraries of our family’s collections of records that helped facilitate the cultural preservation, education, and advancement of African Americans.

 • Percy Stone’s records and books featuring the detailed expansion of Agriculture under his leadership for the State of Georgia.